Practical support for anyone caught in cravings, aversions, compulsive habits, or patterns that bring suffering.

 The RAFT to Freedom workbook

 The RAFT workbook is a practical companion for the journey.
-It can be read from beginning to end, but its chapters are also designed to stand alone: offering reflections, practices, questions, and perspectives that can be returned to whenever they feel useful.
+It can be read from beginning to end, but its chapters are also designed to stand alone, offering reflections, practices, questions, and perspectives that can be returned to whenever they feel useful.

 Each chapter brings together secular dharma with insights from modern psychology, neuroscience, and philosophy.
 There are opportunities for self-reflection, journalling, everyday experiments, and optional references to early Buddhist texts.